apoosarla-sf/test-scenario-dev-automation-report/README.md

 > I am using vscode and have the entire repo there and can run the code from the built in terminal.

-* Sample input and output are in the sample folder
+* Example input and sample output are in the `sample` folder